fredderf204/apim-smart-loadbalancer-aoai/README.md

 ![Diagram](./images/diagram.png)

-"Many service providers, including OpenAI usually set limits on the number of calls that can be made.
-In the case of Azure OpenAI, there are token limits (TPM or tokens per minute) and limits on the number of requests per minute (RPM).
-When a server starts running out of resources or the service limits are exhausted, the provider may issue a 429 or TooManyRequests HTTP Status code, and also a Retry-After response header indicating how much time you should wait until you try the next request.

-The solution presented here is part of comprehensive one that takes into consideration things like a good UX/workflow design, adding application resiliency and fault-handling logic, considering service limits, choosing the right model for the job, the API policies, setting up logging and monitoring among other considerations.
-The solution shows how to create an Azure API Management Policy to seamlessly expose a single endpoint to your applications while keeping an efficient logic to consume two or more OpenAI or any API backends based on availability and priority."
+The Smart load balancing for OpenAI endpoints and Azure API Management solution shows how to create an Azure API Management Policy to seamlessly expose a single endpoint to your applications while keeping an efficient logic to consume two or more OpenAI or any API backends based on availability, priority and token/request service limits.

 ## The Terraform code